AhmedMKazim/pythonAPI/README.md

 13- then add 'rest_framework.authtoken' to same array 14- then also add 'pythonApi' to same array
-Note: when add any extra app you should add it to this array and if not it will never working
+Note: when add any extra app you should add it to this array and if not it will never working 15- create requirement file contain all package used execute pip freeze # to show all pakages use by the project then execute pip freeze > requirements.txt # to add all packages to this file 16- go to models.py and adding this
+`    from django.db import models
+    from django.contrib.auth.models import AbstractBaseUser
+    from django.contrib.auth.models import PermissionsMixin
+    from django.contrib.auth.models import BaseUserManager

+    class UserProfileManager(BaseUserManager):
+        """Help django work with our custom user model."""

+        def create_user(self, email, name, password=None):
+            """Creates a new user profile object."""
+            if not email:
+                raise ValueError('Users must have an email address.') email = self.normalize_email(email) # make all char lowercase user = self.model(email=email, name=name) # create new user object

+            user.set_password(password) # will incript password
+            user.save(using=self._db)
+            return user

+        def create_superuser(self, email, name, password):
+            """Creates and saves a new superuser with given details."""

+            user = self.create_user(email, name, password)

+            user.is_superuser = True
+            user.is_staff = True

+            user.save(using=self._db)

+            return user

+    class UserProfile(AbstractBaseUser, PermissionsMixin): # inherited from AbstracktBaseUser, PermissionsMixin
+        """Respents a "user profile" inside our system.""" email = models.EmailField(max_length=255, unique=True)
+        name = models.CharField(max_length=255)
+        is_active = models.BooleanField(default=True)
+        is_staff = models.BooleanField(default=False)
+        objects = UserProfileManager()
+        USERNAME_FIELD = 'email' # is already required by the system REQUIRED_FIELDS = ['name']

+        def get_full_name(self):
+            """Used to get a users full name.""" return self.name

+        def get_short_name(self):
+            """Used to get a users short name.""" return self.name
+        def __str__(self):
+            """Django uses this when it needs to convert the object to a string""" return self.email`
+    to create user model

+17- make django use our custom user model by going to settings.py and add this line in the last AUTH_USER_MODEL = 'pythonApi.UserProfile'